quicktheories/QuickTheories/README.md

 Assumptions further constrain the values which form the subject of the theory.

-Although we could always replace the constraints we created in the Sources DSL with assumptions, this would be very inefficient.
+Although we could always replace the constraints we created in the DSL with assumptions, this would be very inefficient.
 QuickTheories would have to spend a lot of effort just trying to find valid values before it could try to invalidate a theory.

 As difficult to find values probably represent a coding error, QuickTheories will throw an error if less than 10% of the generated values pass the assumptions: